Where to Stay in Japan: Best Areas and Accommodation for Every Travel Style (2026)

 a.o.mi’s insider note

 Shinjuku is my default recommendation for first-time Tokyo visitors.
-It's not the most atmospheric neighbourhood, but the transport convenience is unmatched — and when you're navigating Tokyo for the first time, that matters more than most people expect.
-Stay near the south or west exit for the best connections.
+It's not the most atmospheric neighbourhood, but the transport convenience is unmatched — stay near the south or west exit for the best connections.

 Shinjuku — Best for convenience and transport